jdmartin/gutenberg-text-splitter/README.md

 1. Choose a file to work with.
 2. Analyze the file to see what element/attribute you want to select for chapter detection.
     - N.B.
 Selecting an element will show you any classes or IDs on elements of that type to help narrow down your choice.
+        - This also gives access to the negative matching option
 3. Once you have decided on your element/attribute pair, you can see samples of those selections to help you choose an offset.
     - N.B.
 On irregularly constructed documents, there are often "chapters" that are really just prefaratory matter.
 The offset allows you to say how many there and then chapter selections won't start until you've passed an offset number of those elements.
 4. Now, you can process the file.